The first SPAS-12 came with either a folding

 not

-these on SPAS12's.
-See Folding Stock Info
+SPAS12's.
+See Folding Stock

 The SAS12 originally came with the same